react-auth-kit/react-auth-kit/docs/getting_started/refreshtoken.md

 ---

-# Refresh the Auth Token periodically
+# Refresh the Access token using Refresh Token :material-refresh:

 Often JWT comes with a new challenge.
 You have to `refresh` the JWT token periodically using a token, named Refresh token.